-I write Green Rocks, a weekly newsletter that doesn’t want dirty mining to ruin clean energy.
+I write Green Rocks, a newsletter that doesn’t want dirty mining to ruin clean energy.

-The newsletter monitors the mining companies that are branding themselves as renewable energy companies.
+The newsletter monitors the mining companies that have branded themselves as clean energy companies.
 It tracks grassroots movements that may have gotten more coverage if we weren’t facing a pandemic.
 It examines alternative technologies and policies that promote equitable futures.
 It’s as much about technology as it is about environmental justice.